Khalistan movement: 2020s

 Chandra Arya, a Canadian Liberal MP, denounced attacks on journalists perpetrated by Khalistan supporters.
 In the House of Commons, he criticised the attacks on Nagar, Punj, and Kaushal.
-Arya further stated “I call on law enforcement agencies to take notice of Khalistani extremism with all seriousness it deserves.”
+Arya further stated, "I call on law enforcement agencies to take notice of Khalistani extremism with all seriousness it deserves."
 Mocha Bezirgan, a journalist, has also received death threats for his coverage on Khalistani extremism.

 In November 2024, Khalistani demonstrators attacked people outside the Hindu Sabha Mandir in Brampton with flag poles and sticks.
-In a video circulated in social media, individuals holding pro-Khalistan flags were seen running into the temple property and striking people within their vicinity.
+In a video circulated on social media, individuals holding pro-Khalistan flags were seen running into the temple property and striking people within their vicinity.
 Justin Trudeau, Pierre Poilievre, and Jagmeet Singh, along with other Canadian politicians, condemned the incident.
-As a result of the violence, Brampton Mayor Patrick Brown announced he that he intended to introduce a motion at city council to prohibit protests outside places of worship in Brampton.
-An off duty Peel Police sergeant Harinder Sohi was suspended from duty for participating in the protest.
+As a result of the violence, Brampton Mayor Patrick Brown announced that he intended to introduce a motion at city council to prohibit protests outside places of worship in Brampton.
+An off-duty Peel Police sergeant named Harinder Sohi was suspended from duty for participating in the protest.
 Sohi was filmed holding a Khalistan flag outside the temple.
 In another social media post, a police officer was seen charging at a temple-goer and punching him, seemingly without provocation.
-The Toronto Star reached out to Peel Police who claimed they were aware of the video and "looking into it".
+The Toronto Star reached out to Peel Police, which claimed it was aware of the video and "looking into it".
 Prior to the melee at the temple, the Indian consulate announced a visit to the temple to assist elderly members of the Indian diaspora with their pensions and to them issue life certificates.
 Most beneficiaries of the consular service were Sikh diaspora members.
 Sikhs for Justice subsequently began a protest, alleging the Indian consulate intended to spy on Sikhs and collect intelligence on the separatist movement.
-Inderjeet Singh Gosal, Sikhs for Justice Khalistan Referendum co-ordinator for Canada, who organised the protest stated: "This is not a Hindu and Sikh battle.
+Inderjeet Singh Gosal, Sikhs for Justice Khalistan referendum coordinator for Canada, who organised the protest stated: "This is not a Hindu and Sikh battle.
 This is strictly Sikhs versus the Indian government [...]
-Any place they (consular officials) go, we’ve been protesting there."
+Any place they (consular officials) go, we've been protesting there."
 Gosal was arrested on 8 November 2024 and charged with assault with a weapon.

-On September 23, 2025, Canadian authorities arrested Inderjeet Singh Gosal for firearims charges.
+On 23 September 2025, Canadian authorities arrested Inderjeet Singh Gosal for firearms charges.

+On the night of 5 May 2026, twin blasts took place in Jalandhar, Punjab.
+The Khalistan Liberation Army took responsibility for the same.